donnyh13/Scite4AutoIt_LibreOffice_SpellChecker/README.md

 - Must contain only digits, and be greater than 0.
 - **Default** is 10.

+### Markers Off

+S4A.SpellCheck.UseMarkers=y

+- Set to "n" (no quotes) to skip adding a marker in the left hand margin of Scite on each line containing a spelling error.

 ## Notes

 This function uses the following Styles for Scite functions.

 - UserList Type: **18**
 - Indicator Style: **10**
+- Marker Number: **18**

 ## Release